-Featuring new work created by Watershed & MAYK’s Winter Artists in Residence - Xavier Velastin, Robbie Thomson, Ella Good and Nicki Kent, this year's programme has been developed to explore technology and climate breakdown, with a focus on the local effects of the climate crisis, and our demand for gas and oil, and sustainable energy.
+Join us for a free Art & Climate Showcase event to hear about the work created by Watershed & MAYK’s Winter Artists in Residence.
+Featuring work-in-progress from Xavier Velastin, Robbie Thomson, Ella Good and Nicki Kent, this online event will share ideas related to technology and climate breakdown, with a focus on the local effects of the climate crisis, our demand for gas and oil, and a future life on Mars.

-This will be followed by presentations from our Winter Residency artists:
+This will then be followed by presentations from our Winter Residency artists:

 Xavier Velastin is a performing sound artist, poet and composer.
 He will present [whalesong], a human-computer duet that takes its structure from the song of male humpback whales.
 The idea comes from his interest in seismic surveying, the process whereby loud soundwaves are used to prospect for oil and gas – something that is hugely damaging to marine life.

 During this residency, Xavier has experimented with sensor technologies to enhance the performance of [whalesong] and delved into global ecological myths.
 Discover what he learned from these old forms of knowledge and just how he is using them.

 Sound and visual artist Robbie Thomson is concerned that the places where the impact of climate change and environmental destruction is most visible – like the Amazon fires or coral reef bleaching – feel very distant from our everyday lives.

 Robbie has been working to develop a series of part organic, robotic sculptures that draw our attention to the ‘invisible’ changes happening under our noses.
 Join us for an exclusive sneak peak into his work.